-If you’re currently using Deltek’s MPM, you’re likely searching for an EVM replacement.
+If you’re currently using Deltek’s MPM, you’re likely searching for an EVM project management replacement.

-There are other EVM software tools that will do the job.
+There are other earned value management software tools that will do the job.
 But you also need to keep in mind important “non-features” that have nothing to do with the software functionality.
 Does the vendor also provide:

 - Exceptional customer service?

 - Timely support?

 So, let’s talk about that.
 Here are 5 quick tips for finding a new earned value analysis software vendor for your EVM needs.